Frequently Asked Questions - FAQ about Valley Oak Tools

 Do you still sell wood handle Broadforks?

 We have many satisfied owners of our wood handled broadforks.
 However, the cost and difficulty of turning each handle to a precise dimension on the lathe have prompted us to switch entirely to the lightweight, super strong chromoly steel handles.
 We will continue to stock replacement wood handles.
+Here is a video link on attaching wood handles to broadfork:

 The handles are 48” long.
 This height works quite well for people of all sizes.